-Tip: To only search (find) text in the web page or document you are viewing, the Ctrl+F keyboard shortcut (Cmd+F on Apple computers) can be used to open the Find box.
+To only search (find) text in the web page or document you are viewing, the Ctrl+F keyboard shortcut (Command+F on Apple computers) can open the Find box.
 You can then type the text you want to find in the Find box.

 What is the difference between search and find?